Book News

 Book Review: “Grampians to Gariwerd” written by Margo Sietsma, publ.
 2020.
 (Available through the author, and at Halls Gap News Agency and Pomonal store)

 This is an interesting collation of diary entries from early trips to a family holiday house in Halls Gap in 1986.
-The author has added comments 30 years later when it was her permanent home.
+The author has added Read the rest

 Ian McCann book news